Prince Wolf: Sweden

 In a tale originally collected by Swedish scholar Waldemar Liungman and translated into Hungarian as A zacskóból kiszabadult és visszaparancsolt nóták ("The Songs that escaped from a bag and were returned to it"), a poor girl lives with a lame dog as her only companion.
 The lame dog takes off his skin and becomes a man at night, and asks the girl to never look at him at night.
 However, she lights a lamp that night and sees that the man is a handsome youth.
 He wakes up and admonishes her that his curse would have been over soon, had she not betrayed his trust, and now she has to work for the witch who cast the curse on him.
 She goes to the witch, who forces her to do impossible tasks: to turn a pile of white yarn into black, and a pile of black yarn into white; and to clean the witch's stables.
 She despairs at her situation at first, but a handsome stranger offers his help in exchange for her becoming the man's beloved.
 The girl accepts the help, but turns down his proposal, opting to stay true to the lame dog.
 The third task is to go to the witch's aunt and bring songs for a wedding that is to take place.
-The handsome stranger appears and advises her on how to procceed: drink milk from a cow and hang the cheese on its horns; shear a goat's horns; take some loaves of bread off of an oven; cross a bridge barefoot; throw the loaves of bread to three dogs; help two woman grind in the courtyard; accept the aunt's food (a calf's foot), but do not eat it; take the bag of wedding songs and escape.
+The handsome stranger appears and advises her on how to proceed: drink milk from a cow and hang the cheese on its horns; shear a goat's horns; take some loaves of bread off of an oven; cross a bridge barefoot; throw the loaves of bread to three dogs; help two women grind in the courtyard; accept the aunt's food (a calf's foot), but do not eat it; take the bag of wedding songs and escape.
 She does all that and takes the bag of wedding songs with her.
 The songs begin to sound even louder, which entices the girl's curiosity; she opens the bag and snakes, frogs and toads leap out of it and crawl into the grass.
 The stranger summons them back to the bag.
 The wedding happens: the stranger who helped her is the bridegroom.
 Later, after the wedding, the stranger assumes his true form, tells the girl he is the lame dog and bids her take with them a few pine cones, some grains of sand and some drops of water, for they will escape that night.
 The pair chooses two horses from the stable and rides away from the witch, who learns the youth and girl have escaped and follows them with her army.
 The pair throws the objects to delay them, and the last object (the drops of water) become so vast a lake the witch and her cohorts try to drink it and burst.
 The youth is disenchanted and marries the girl.